CezzMartins/CezzMartins/README.md

 - 🌱 I'm on the journey to be a Full Stack developer

-- 🌱 I'm currently learning Nuxt js and Adonis js
+- 🌱 I'm currently learning Vuejs, ReactJs and Django

 - 👯 I am currently studying for an undergraduate degree in information systems.